ellisztamas/1001crosses/readme.md

 A repo investigating the effect of one round of random mating on linkage structure in *Arabidopsis thaliana*.

+This is the GitHub version of the working project directory on the Vienna BioCenter cluster, and written with an internal audience in mind.
+A public, and probably more comprehensible, version will follow when I come to prepare this for publication.

 ## Table of contents

 1. [Experimental design](#experimental-design)